-The Upper School runs from Year 7 to Year 11.
-We are happy to accept new students into Years 7–9 at any time in the academic year.
+The Upper School consists of Year 10 and Year 11.
 Entry into Years 10 and 11 is possible, but will depend entirely on our ability to match courses/options already started.

-We are pleased to cater for an unusually wide range of subject choices, both vocational and academic, with English, Maths and Science being the core academic subjects.
+We are pleased to cater for an unusually wide range of subject choices, both vocational and academic.

 “Bredon School is outstanding in its provision, understanding and support for all its students – those with and those without specific barriers to learning.”

-When pupils reach Year 9, they will begin to think about what subjects they would like to study at GCSE (or equivalent).
+When pupils reach Year 11, they will begin to think about what subjects they would like to study at A Level (or equivalent).
 Each year, an options booklet is sent out to parents outlining which subjects are available to choose from along with a description of the syllabus.